denmedius/pyaudisam/README.md

   `pytest`

-* some other tests not: they are implemented as [jupyter notebooks](https://jupyter.org/) (see [tests/unintests.ipynb](./tests/unintests.ipynb) and [tests/unintests.ipynb](./tests/unintests.ipynb']) that you must run step by step (as long as no one has fully automated them :-).
+* some other tests not: they are implemented as [jupyter notebooks](https://jupyter.org/) (see [tests/unintests.ipynb](./tests/unintests.ipynb) and [tests/valtests.ipynb](./tests/valtests.ipynb']) that you must run step by step (as long as no one has fully automated them :-).

 ## Building

-To build pyaudisam [PyPI](https://pypi.org/project/pyaudisam/) source and binary packages, you first need to clone the [source tree](https://github.com/denmedius/pyaudisam) or download and install a [source package](https://pypi.org/project/pyaudisam/#files): once done, it's as simple as:
+To build pyaudisam [PyPI](https://pypi.org/project/pyaudisam/) source and binary packages, you first need to clone the [source tree](https://github.com/denmedius/pyaudisam) or download and extract a [source package](https://pypi.org/project/pyaudisam/#files): once done, it's as simple as:

 `python -m build`